salacjamesrhode23/data_analyst_portfolio/ecommerce_data_engineering_pipeline/README.md

 - **Email source:** Generates daily order confirmation emails simulating transactions for each branch stores.
 - **Static source:** Generates over 10 years of historical sales data stored as Parquet files.

-**Docker Containers:** <br>
+**Docker:** <br>
-To ensure the pipeline works consistently across environments, making it scalable and easier to collaborate on, Docker containers were used.Two containers were provisioned for this project:
+To ensure the pipeline works consistently across environments, making it scalable and easier to collaborate on, Docker containers were used.Two groups of services were provisioned for this project:

-Fake Data Generator Container:
+Fake Data Generator Services:
-Uses a lightweight Docker setup to avoid port mapping conflict.
-This container runs the python scripts and DAGs that creates synthetic data source, from generating database transactions, email orders, historical orders, and mock API using Flask
+Uses a lightweight Docker setup to avoid port mapping conflicts.
+This group of containers runs the Python scripts and DAGs that create synthetic data sources, including database transactions, email orders, historical orders, and a mock API using Flask.

-Ecommerce Airflow Container:
+Ecommerce Airflow Services:
 Scaffolded using Astro CLI for simplified management of Apache Airflow workflows.
-This container runs the main orchestration layer, handling extraction from data sources, ingestion to Google Cloud Storage, loading into the Snowflake data warehouse, and performing in-warehouse transformations.
+This group of containers runs the main orchestration layer, handling extraction from data sources, ingestion to Google Cloud Storage, loading into the Snowflake data warehouse, and performing in-warehouse transformations.

 **Data Ingestion** <br>